Have you ever seen an old wooden cabinet, quite worn black with age, and decorated with all sorts of carved figures and flourishes?

 And the chimney sweep looked earnestly at her and said, “My way lies through the chimney.
 Have you really the courage to go with me through the stove, and creep through the flues and the tunnel?
-Well do I know the way! we shall come out by the chimney, and then I shall know how to manage.
-We shall mount so high that they can never reach us, and at the top there is an opening that leads out into the wide world.”
+Well do I know the way! we shall come out by the chimney, and then I will know how to manage.
+We will climb so high that they can never reach us, and at the top there is an opening that leads out into the wide world.”

 And he led her to the door of the stove.